Slowly wandering my way everywhere

 *This post may contain affiliate links, meaning if you make a purchase through these links (at no additional cost to you) I will earn a small commission.
 Click here for the full disclosure*

-While in Costa Rica for a short whirlwind trip, we visited Café Britt Finca and Roastery in Heredia to the north of San José.
-As with everything we did on that trip, taking the tour there was a last-minute based on what we felt like doing and what we could manage with our limited time in the country.
-That said, Sunday night after our adventure white water rafting on Río Pacuare, we booked a tour for Monday afternoon to Café Britt, Costa Rica’s first gourmet coffee roaster.
+While in Costa Rica for a short whirlwind trip, I visited Café Britt Finca and Roastery in Heredia to the north of San José.
+As with everything I did on that trip, taking the tour there was a last-minute based on what I felt like doing and what I could manage with my limited time in the country.
+That said, Sunday night after my adventure white water rafting on Río Pacuare, I booked a tour for Monday afternoon to Café Britt, Costa Rica’s first gourmet coffee roaster.

 Coffee plantation using shade grown methods